5 Ways to Keep Mosquitoes at Bay

 gutters, and birdbaths.

 - Encircle your patio or deck with citronella candles or incense sticks so the smoke and fragrance that the bugs hate will always

-Plug in some fans.
-“Mosquitoes are weak flyers, so even if a fan is set on low, it can create enough airflow to keep
+- An alternative: Plug in some fans.
+Mosquitoes are weak flyers, so even a fan set on low will create enough airflow to keep

 them away.
 This works best in a small area, like a deck, where you can set up two or three box fans around your guests.
 It’s